chvolow24/jackdaw/README.md

 <kbd>A-<del></kbd> : **Delete current timeline**<br>

 When creating a new timeline, you will be prompted to enter a name.
 Type the name, hit <kbd>\<tab\></kbd>, and then <kbd>\<ret\></kbd> to complete naming the timeline.

-In the current version of jackdaw, the timelines are unconnected to one another, but all will be saved along with a project.
-In a future version, I intend to introduce a "timeline reference;" this will look like a clip, but the associated audio data will be a mixdown of another timeline in the same project, from some start position to some end position.

 ## Opening and Saving files